William Draper Byrne: Priesthood

-Byrne was ordained to the priesthood for the Archdiocese of Washington on June 25, 1994 by Archbishop James Hickey.
+Byrne was ordained to the priesthood for the Archdiocese of Washington on June 25, 1994 by Archbishop James Hickey at The Cathedral of Saint Matthew the Apostle in Washington, D.C.

-Byrne served as parochial vicar at Little Flower Parish in Bethesda from 1994 to 1995 and then as parochial vicar at Shrine of Saint Jude Parish in Rockville.
-He then served as chaplain for the University of Maryland's Catholic Student Center in College Park, Maryland, from 1999 until 2007.
+After his ordination, the archdiocese assigned Byrne as parochial vicar at Little Flower Parish in Bethesda for one year.
+It then transferred him to work as parochial vicar at Shrine of Saint Jude Parish in Rockville.
+In 1999, the archdiocese named Byrne as chaplain for the University of Maryland's Catholic Student Center in College Park, Maryland, serving there until 2007.

 From 2007 to 2015, Byrne was pastor of St. Peter's Parish in Washington, DC.
 While in that position he began a special ministry to Catholic members of the United States Congress.
-From 2009 to 2015, Byrne was also secretary for pastoral ministry and social concerns for the archdiocese.
-He served as pastor of Our Lady of Mercy Parish in Potomac, Maryland, from 2015 to 2020.Before his appointment as bishop, Byrne had gained national attention for his writings and YouTube videos.
+From 2009 to 2015, Byrne served as secretary for pastoral ministry and social concerns for the archdiocese.
+In 2015, he left St. Peter's to become pastor of Our Lady of Mercy Parish in Potomac, Maryland.
+Before his appointment as bishop, Byrne gained national attention for his writings and YouTube videos.

 Bishop of Springfield in Massachusetts

-Pope Francis named Byrne as bishop of the Diocese of Springfield in Massachusetts on October 14, 2020.
-He received his episcopal consecration at St. Michael's Cathedral in Springfield on December 14, 2020, from Cardinal Sean O'Malley.
+Pope Francis named Byrne as bishop of Springfield in Massachusetts on October 14, 2020.
+He received his episcopal consecration at St. Michael's Cathedral in Springfield on December 14, 2020, from Cardinal Sean O'Malley, with Bishops James F. Checchio and Austin Vetter serving as co-consecrators.

 In May 2021, Byrne released an expanded list of priests within the diocese who faced credible accusations of sexual abuse.
 He said:As a Church, both locally and universally, too many times in the past we have failed to protect the innocence and dignity of minors from those who committed these heinous crimes.
-We can never erase the harm done, however, acknowledging a survivor’s allegations to be credible brings the truth of their horrific experience into the light.
+We can never erase the harm done, however, acknowledging a survivor's allegations to be credible brings the truth of their horrific experience into the light.
 I offer my most sincere apology to all who have suffered from the abuse and to their loved ones.
-I am truly sorry.
+I am truly sorry.In November 2023, the US Conference of Catholic Bishops elected Byrne as chair of its Committee on Communications.